thehackersplaybook/event-hub/README.md

 Observe a random interplay of events between Generative AI systems.
 Developed as part of our Explainable AI (XAI) initiative.

-**NOTE**: You need an Open AI API key or Anthropic API key to run this program.
+**NOTE**: You need an Open AI API key or Anthropic API key (currently not supported) to run this program.

 ## Usage